gohugoio/hugo/content/contribute/documentation.md

 toc: true
 ---

-Documentation is a critical component of any open-source project.
-The Hugo docs were completely reworked for the release of v0.20, but there is always room for improvement.

 ## Create Your Fork

 It's best to make changes to the Hugo docs on your local machine to check for consistent visual styling.
-Make sure you've created a fork of Hugo on GitHub and cloned the repository locally on your machine.
+Make sure you've created a fork of [hugoDocs](https://github.com/gohugoio/hugoDocs) on GitHub and cloned the repository locally on your machine.
 For more information, you can see [GitHub's documentation on "forking"][ghforking] or follow along with [Hugo's development contribution guide][hugodev].

 You can then create a separate branch for your additions.
 Be sure to choose a descriptive branch name that best fits the type of content.
 The following is an example of a branch name you might use for adding a new website to the showcase: